 The state is not opposed to all gambling entertainment, with several regulated forms of betting allowed in the state.
 However sports betting is a different kind of animal in the legal landscape of US gambling laws.
 Sports gambling is the one form of betting that is governed by federal laws that reach across the country.

 Here we will guide you through the legalities surrounding sports betting in Alaska.
-We will provide insight into what is and is not legal to participate in, how US federal laws affect your options, and how to legally access industry leading US online sportsbooks that are licensed, regulated and located offshore.
+We will provide insight into what is and is not legal to participate in, how US federal laws affect your options, and how to legally access industry leading US online sportsbooks that are certified, regularly audited and located offshore.

 Best Online Sports Betting Site